 By sharing the experiences of a major Aerospace & Defence (A&D) sector manufacturer and setting out some strategies for success, this report aims to share best practice across industry sectors.
-These strategies are designed to help highvalue manufacturers to improve supply chain resilience and survive and thrive in a climate of demand uncertainty.
+These strategies are designed to help high-value manufacturers to improve supply chain resilience and survive and thrive in a growing market.

-With rate increases in the A&D industry already underway, those that focus on collaboration and ensure that their preparations stay ahead of the demand curve will be best placed to make the most of the ramp-up opportunity.
+With rate increases in the A&D industry already underway, those that focus on collaboration and ensure that their preparations stay ahead of the demand curve will be best placed to make the most of the ongoing ramp-up opportunity.